keu/docs/software/customize-image.md

 ## Add Python and OS-level Packages

 To build Python and OS-level packages into your Airflow Deployment, add them to your `requirements.txt` and `packages.txt` files on Astronomer.
-Both files were automatically generated when you initialized an Airflow project locally via `$ astro dev init`.
+Both files were automatically generated when you initialized an Astro project locally via `$ astro dev init`.
 Steps below.

 ### Add your Python or OS-Level Package